rg-engineering/ioBroker.heatingcontrol/README.md

 |                          |               1 - no
 |                          |               2 - as override
 |                          |               3 -  as new profile setting
-|                          | a warnning will appear in log if values lower then 0 or higher then 3 are used
+|                          | a warning will appear in log if values lower then 0 or higher then 3 are used

 ## Requirements